Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 You can find ungrouped vertices as follows:

 - Press :kbd:`A` once or twice to unselect all vertices.
-- In the footer of the 3D Viewport: Navigate to Select --> Ungrouped verts
+- In the footer of the 3D Viewport: :menuselection:`Navigate to Select --> Ungrouped verts`

 Keyboard Shortcuts